-- a) Four-wire multifrequency signalling equipment for outgoing international R2 and incoming R2 registers assumed to be directly connected to the virtual switching point in an international exchange: - i) The absolute power level of each non-modulated signalling frequency transmitted by the sending part of the multifrequency signalling equipment in the international exchange concerned will have a nominal value of -3.5 8 = -11.5 dBm with a tolerance of $\pm 1$ dB. - ii) The difference in level between the two signalling frequencies making up a multifrequency combination must be less than 1 dB.
+a) Four-wire multifrequency signalling equipment for outgoing international R2 and incoming R2 registers assumed to be directly connected to the virtual switching point in an international exchange:

+- i) The absolute power level of each non-modulated signalling frequency transmitted by the sending part of the multifrequency signalling equipment in the international exchange concerned will have a nominal value of -8 dBm0 with a tolerance $\pm 1 \text{ dB}$ .
+At an analogue input of the exchange, this corresponds to $-11.5 \text{ dBm} \pm 1 \text{ dB}$ . - ii) The difference in level between the two signalling frequencies making up a multifrequency combination must be less than 1 dB.